DevOlabode/simple-calculator-app/README.md

 # Simple Calculator App

-This is a simple calculator application built using [mention the technologies used, e.g., HTML, CSS, and JavaScript].
+This is a simple calculator application built using HTML, CSS and Javascript.
 It provides basic arithmetic operations like addition, subtraction, multiplication, and division.

 ## Features